 4. Leave the door open for communication

-Make it clear to the tasked employee or team that they shouldn’t hesitate to come to you not only with questions, but also with any thoughts about the project or changes they think should be made.
+Make it clear to the tasked worker or team that they shouldn’t hesitate to come to you with questions or with any thoughts about the project or changes they think should be made.
 They may see something you don’t, and you may learn something new.

 5. Don’t forget follow-up

 Effective delegation should be a two-way street.
-Of course, you’ll want to praise the employee who did the work, and perhaps provide any necessary criticism.
-But don’t forget to also ask them how you could make the process better next time.
+Of course, you’ll want to offer workplace recognition and praise to the person who did the work and, perhaps, provide any necessary criticism.
+But don’t forget to also ask how you could make the process better next time.